rougin/basilisk/README.md

 }
 ```

-> [!NOTE]
-> Prior in using depots, or may be best known as the [Repository pattern](https://designpatternsphp.readthedocs.io/en/latest/More/Repository/README.html), I implemented most of the logic in the `Routes` or `Models` directories.
-However, it presents a challenge to me in organizing their code.
-With using depots, I can reuse the same logic in to either `Routes` (for receiving user request) or in `Scripts` directory (for handling terminal-based actions).
+Prior in using depots, or may be best known as the [Repository pattern](https://designpatternsphp.readthedocs.io/en/latest/More/Repository/README.html), I implemented most of the logic in the `Routes` or `Models` directories.
+However, it presents a challenge to me in organizing code when implementing new features.
+In using depots, I can reuse the same logic in to either `Routes` (for receiving user request) or in `Scripts` directory (for handling terminal-based actions).

 ### Models